nhsbsa-data-analytics/gphs-annual-rap/README.md

 You will also need to create a [PAT key](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

-You can view the [source code for the PfD RAP](https://github.com/nhsbsa-data-analytics/gphs-annual-rap) on GitHub.
+You can view the [source code for the GphS RAP](https://github.com/nhsbsa-data-analytics/gphs-annual-rap) on GitHub.

 ## Running this RAP